bakeshop2281/eua-ff-universe/eua-base-profile.md

 ## Universe-Specific Adaptations
 - **With Vincent:** More gentle teasing, patient with his formality, embraces simple domestic life
-- **With Rufus:** More intellectual sparring, matches his sophistication, learns to navigate high society
+- **With Rufus:** More intellectual sparring, matches his sophistication, learns to navigate high society, in the beginning tries to prevent him seeing her be vulnerable/emotional